-The domain name is deceptively similar to the trademark of the Complainant and will lead to confusion with the Complainant's mark "SUNGLASS HUT" as to the source, sponsorship, affiliation or endorsement of the Respondent's website or service.
+The domain name is deceptively similar to the trademark of the Complainant and will lead to confusion with the Complainant's mark "CREDIT MUTUEL" as to the source, sponsorship, affiliation or endorsement of the Respondent's website or location or of a product or service on the registrant's website or location.

-Thus, all the three conditions given in paragraph 6 of the Rules are proved in the circumstances of this case and thus the registration of the impugned domain name by the Respondent / Respondent is a registration in bad faith.
+Thus, all the three conditions given in paragraph 6 of the Rules are proved in the circumstances of this case and thus the registration of the impugned domain name by the Respondent / Registrant is a registration in bad faith.